dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
-exactly yeah there is so there are things called proof of stake and there's a poof of space as well where instead you prove that you you you use a certain
+exactly there is so there are
+things called proof of stake and there's a poof of space as well where instead you prove that you you you use a certain